joyent/vera/docs/interface.md

 response is optional since clients should send heartbeats at regular intervals.
 If the "next interval" is "a long time in the future", clients should ack with a heartbeat sooner.
 Clients should error on the side of more heartbeats.

-TODO:
-* Still need to work out what data we include in the notification.

 ## Node Client